Jacob-Ham/jacobhio/docs/🧠 Methodologies/😏 Cheatsheets/Misc.md

 5. At least one filter must be set up under Devices > USB > USB Settings.
 Clicking the top icon on the right (USB plug with solid blue dot) will create a 'universal' filter for any device.
 When the VM is running, you should now see a list when you go to Devices > USB that allows you to select devices to connect.

+## New note structure
+---
+Add cleanup considerations for EVERYTHING
+Add detection considerations for EVERYTHING